70Gage70/UlamMethod.jl/docs/src/advanced.md

 Use of this package proceeds as follows.

 1. Create `Trajectories` using your trajectory data
 2. Select the computational domain (`Boundary`).
 Data inside the boundary are considered "interior" and data outside the boundary are considered "exterior" or "in nirvana"[^1] [^2].
 Use the `AutoBoundary` function to attempt to select a reasonable boundary automatically.
+In 2D, the `AutoBoundary2D` function is also available, which may find a tighter boundary than `AutoBoundary`.
 3. Select a `BinningAlgorithm` and set any parameters it has.
 4. Optionally, select a `ReinjectionAlgorithm` to handle the behavior of trajectories points from nirvana to the interior.
 5. Run `ulam_method(traj, binner; reinj_algo)`.